Classical Verification of Quantum Computations in Linear Time: From Remote State Preparation to Quantum Computation Verification

 The overall state by the end of this step when the round counter is $i$, is

-\item \ul{Controlled by the values of $rec^{<i}$ and $i$, apply} \ul{on $\eqref{eq:269u}$, where $\bS_{\bbC}$ registers are introduced in $\fServersim$} (see Section \ref{sec:4.1.1w}). $\fAdv_{rec^{<i},>i}$ is the operation of $\fAdv$ starting from the $i+1$-th round when the previous history record by the end of the $i-1$ round is $rec^{<i}$.\footnote{Here the record in the $i$-th round is implicit in $\ket{\tilde\varphi^{i+1}_{rec^{<i}}}$ in \eqref{eq:269u}, and the adversary has access to it; but we make the $rec^{<i}$ part explicit in \eqref{eq:269u} thus we also need to make it explicit in the subscript of the adversary's operation.}
+\item \ul{Controlled by the values of $rec^{<i}$ and $i$, apply} \ul{on $\eqref{eq:269u}$, where}: \begin{itemize} \item $\fAdv_{rec^{<i},>i}$ is the operation of $\fAdv$ starting from the $i+1$-th round when the previous history record by the end of the $i-1$ round is $rec^{<i}$.\footnote{Here the record in the $i$-th round is implicit in $\ket{\tilde\varphi^{i+1}_{rec^{<i}}}$ in \eqref{eq:269u}, and the adversary has access to it; but we make the $rec^{<i}$ part explicit in \eqref{eq:269u} thus we also need to make it explicit in the subscript of the adversary's operation.} \item $\fServersim(\fPrtl)$ is a server-side operation that (1) first initialize a register $\bS_{\bbC}$ that has the same size as the client-side registers initialized in $\fPrtl$; (2) do all the operations between the server-side of the initial state and $\bS_{\bbC}$ instead of the real client.
+This transformation transforms an interactive protocol to a server-side operations that simulates the server-side view of the original protocol. \end{itemize}

 Denote the final state as \end{enumerate} We will prove $\fSim$ satisfies \eqref{eq:finalsim}.
 By \eqref{eq:61}\eqref{eq:298in}\eqref{eq:299in}, for any $(rec^{<i},i)\in T$:

 Thus applying \eqref{eq:270} for each $(rec^{<i},i)\in T$ and summing up the errors we get: